BoSunesen/pointsofinterest/README.md

 - Use of data provider application token without exposing the token in client source files

 ###Setup
-Implementations of the following interfaces must be provided in order to initialize the back-end:
+Implementations of the following interfaces must be provided to `github.com/BoSunesen/pointsofinterest/webapi/initialization.NewWebApiInitializer` at which point
+`func (i WebApiInitializer) Initialize()` can be called in order to initialize the back-end:
 - `github.com/BoSunesen/pointsofinterest/webapi/logging.Logger`
 - `github.com/BoSunesen/pointsofinterest/webapi/factories.ContextFactory`
 - `github.com/BoSunesen/pointsofinterest/webapi/factories.ClientFactory`